-This post was last updated on March 30th, 2021 at 03:47 pm.
+This post was last updated on July 24th, 2024 at 02:55 pm.

 “Attention Kmart shoppers!”

-But according to Harvard Health Publications, blue light also has a dark side.
+While it is very advantageous, according to Harvard Health Publications, blue light also has a dark side.

 (W)e may be paying a price for basking in all that light.
 At night, light throws the body’s biological clock—the circadian rhythm—out of whack.
 Sleep suffers.
 Worse, research shows that it may contribute to the causation of cancer, diabetes, heart disease, and obesity.”

-Blue light from screens may also cause eyestrain, headaches, and fatigue.
+This artificial light from screens may also cause eyestrain, headaches, and fatigue.

 What do you do to minimize eye strain?